 After reviewing the study output, Dwight determined that a paradigm shift was necessary in the division of child protection and foster care services because it just doesn’t work constitutionally or fundamentally to protect the rights of children.
 In fact, it was having the opposite effect, and most importantly, it was tearing families apart unnecessarily.

-Dwight along with and on behalf of the Association SCPSLKC filed the first of many federal civil rights lawsuits in Minnesota that will challenge the constitutionality of their Social Services system.
+Family Preservation Foundation, Dwight, along with, and on behalf of the Association SCPSLKC filed the first of many federal civil rights lawsuits in Minnesota that will challenge the legality of their Social Services system.
 [Case Number: 18-CV-01091] The organization will file associational lawsuits moving forward and continue to litigate cutting-edge cases that include protecting the Fourth and Fourteenth Amendment rights of this nation’s most vulnerable citizens, its children.